inkdropapp/docs/src/app/start-guide/page.md

 Once you've created an account, Inkdrop sends a verification link to the specified email.
 What you need to do:

 {% callout type="warning" title="For Windows users" %}
-There're 2 options for Windows users: installer and zip archive.
+There are 2 options for Windows users: installer and zip archive.
 Prefer the installer option as it automatically updates the app once the new versions are released.
 {% /callout %}

 1. Go to the link to verify the account.